python-accelerator-middle-layer/governance/steering_committee/meeting_20250627/agenda.md

 - Approve minutes from last meeting

-- Report from maintainers:
+- Report from maintainers (TBD):

   Role and working group descriptions.
 What are their plans to do next.

+- Relation between pyAML and Accelerator toolbox (Simon):

+  Jean-Luc says there are features in pyAT that might be needed in the core and wants input on if the core should be allowed to import accelerator toolbox or not.

-- Approval process for specification:
+- Approval process for specification (Teresia):

   We should discuss the process for approving the specification documents.
 Who needs to do it?
 When?

-- Next workshop at SOLEIL:
+- Next workshop at SOLEIL (Laurent & Teresia):

   - Dates
   - Funding
   - Content
   - Options for hybrid participation (e.g. is it possible to use Zoom events?)

-- Training:
+- Training (Teresia):

   At the last workshop a preliminary list of required training was put together.
 How do we proceed with this?

-- Date for next community zoom meeting:
+- Date for next community zoom meeting (Teresia):

   Suggested date: Thursday 4 September 2025